hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/builtin.md

 executing the function.
 To find a counterexample; the Prover must construct a model that passes through p.

 (built-in-view-reentrancy)=

 Read-only reentrancy detection — viewReentrancy

-The viewReentrancy built-in rule detects read-only reentrancy vulnerabilities in a contract.
 ---
-## The viewReentrancy rule
+# The viewReentrancy rule

 The viewReentrancy rule can be enabled by including cvl use builtin rule viewReentrancy; in a spec file.
 Any functions that have read-only reentrancy will fail the viewReentrancy rule.

-### How viewReentrancy is checked
+# How viewReentrancy is checked

 Reentrancy vulnerabilities can arise when a contract makes an external call with an inconsistent internal state.
 This behavior allows the receiver contract to make reentrant calls that exploit the inconsistency.

 The viewReentrancy rule ensures that whenever a method f of {ref}currentContract <currentContract> makes an external call, the internal state of currentContract is equivalent to either (1) the state of currentContract at the beginning of the calling function, or (2) the state of currentContract at the end of the calling function (by "equivalent", we mean that all view functions return the same values).
 This ensures that the external call cannot observe currentContract in any state that it couldn't have without being called from currentContract.

-## Built-in Rules
+# Built-in Rules

 The Certora Prover has built-in general-purpose rules targeted at finding common vulnerabilities.
 These rules can be verified on a contract without writing any contract-specific rules.